 You now know that white noise and pink noise are all about energy distribution.
 White noise is equal energy per frequency and pink noise is equal energy per octave.
 Pink noise is not calibrated to human hearing, it simply represents the energy divisions in which human hearing operates within.
 There is a correlation between the structure of our ear mechanism and the octave band hearing range, we humans operate within.
 White noise, with its equal energy per frequency is best used to test electronic instrument performance parameters, since it is structural more accurate.

 So I hope that helps you.
 If you have any further questions about the difference between the definitions of white and pink noise, feel free to contact me as I am always on hand to help answer them.
 Leave them in the comments section or email me at firstname.lastname@example.org.
+If you would like a free analysis of your room, please complete the form on this page www.acousticfields.com/free-acoustic-treatment-room-analysis-tell-us-about-your-room/ and we will run a free analysis for you.
 If you would like to learn more about room acoustics please sign up for my free videos and ebook by joining the mailing list here.
 I send room tuning tips and things for you to test in your room every Wednesday.
 They are easy to follow and really help you enjoy more of your music.

 Thanks and speak soon